grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 This is pretty impressive for our first try.
 Most tutorials stop here, but there are some problems we need to work out.

-## Getting A New Perspective
+## Fixing The Perspective
 When walking around you might notice that everything looks... wrong.
-Walls seem to bend away from you as if you were looking through a fisheye lens.
+Walls bend away from you as if you were looking through a fisheye lens.

-{{< figure src="fisheye.png" position="center" caption="This is what it looks like when facing a wall straight on." >}}
+{{< imgproc "fisheye.png" Resize 325x center />}}

 This is because our algorithm's assumption that human vision converges on a single infinitely small point (the player) is wrong.
 In reality, our visual cortex is constantly blending and correcting the perspective of both of our eyes to create depth.

 In this case a much more accurate metaphor is a plane that is perpendicular to our perspective sending out the rays.

-**TODO: INSERT GRAPHIC**
+{{< figure src="./figure-perspective.svg" >}}

-This is... *vague*, but if you think of it as "fisheye correction" maybe that'll help.
+Of course this is pretty vague, but if you think of it as "fisheye correction" maybe that'll help.
-To apply this "fisheye correction" we have to multiply the distance by the $\cos$ of difference between the ray's angle and the player's angle.
+To apply this "fisheye correction" we have to multiply the distance by the cosine of difference between the ray's angle and the player's angle.

 All we have to do to apply this is to modify a single line in the `State::get_view` function:
 ```rust
 *wall = ( WALL_HEIGHT / (f32::min(h_dist, v_dist) * cosf(angle - self.player_angle)) ) as i32;
 ```

-{{< figure src="corrected.png" position="center" caption="Great! now walls are straight." >}}
+{{< imgproc "corrected.png" Resize 325x center />}}

+Great!
+Now the walls are straight.

 ## Adding Some Depth
 One thing about the current version of the game is that it is difficult to distinguish between different walls.
 Especially at a distance, walls seem to fade into each other and it's hard to tell them apart.

-{{< figure src="nodepth.png" position="center" caption="The walls here aren't very obvious." >}}
+{{< imgproc "nodepth.png" Resize 325x center />}}

 In real life, we can distinguish walls apart by their shadows.
 We can try to emulate this in the game by coloring walls differently based on their orientation.
 Luckily for us, we already know which walls are "east/west facing" and which are "north/south facing" because of what axis our rays intersected with them!
-Knowing this, it's fairly easy to assign colors to walls.
+Knowing this, it's fairly easy to assign different colors to walls.

-WASM-4 has a very unique way of setting which color its functions use: we have to modify some more memory!
+WASM-4 has a very unique way of setting which color its functions use to draw.
-Every time a draw function is called in WASM-4 it decides what color to use based on an index in a bit of memory called `DRAW_COLORS`.
+Every time a draw function is called in WASM-4 it decides what color to use based on an index kept a bit of memory called `DRAW_COLORS`.
-WASM-4 makes setting `DRAW_COLORS` easy, we can set it by using simple hex notation.
+WASM-4 makes changing `DRAW_COLORS` easy, we can set it by using simple hex notation.

 Let's add `DRAW_COLORS` next to `GAMEPAD1` at the top of our file:
 ```rust